brentoncollins/opc-ua-time-series-hub/README.md

 Have a look through the docker compose file to change the configuration for the OPC Server, see the documentation at mcr.microsoft.com/iotedge/opc-plc to see the available configuration options.
+This is not secure, and should not be used in a production environment.